gio2555/webscraping-immobiliare/README.md

 # webscraping-immobiliare
-webscrape the immbobilare.it to see prices by number of rooms and much more
+webscrape the immbobilare.it tomake analysys about prices in every city in italy. choose between affitto o vendita